micallef25/DroneMoM/README.md

 First, install the latest [JetPack](https://developer.nvidia.com/embedded/jetpack) on your Jetson (JetPack 4.2.2 for ROS Melodic or JetPack 3.3 for ROS Kinetic on TX1/TX2).

-Once you are logged onto your jetson following the instructions below.
+Once you are logged onto your jetson continue.

 ### ROS Core

 Install the `ros-melodic-ros-base`package on your Jetson following these directions:

 https://www.stereolabs.com/blog/ros-and-nvidia-jetson-nano/

-or follow these commands ( information on the commands is in link above )
+or, here are the necessary commands ( information on the commands is in link above )

 ```bash
 $ sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu $(lsb_release -sc) main" > /etc/apt/sources.list.d/ros-latest.list'